subquery/documentation/docs/run_publish/cli.md

 ## Deploy a New Version of your Project

 Using the CLI, you can deploy a new version of your SubQuery project to the Managed Service.
 It supports both interactive and non-interactive methods.
-You may want to run this command after you delete the target deployment slot (staging or primary)
+You may want to run this command after you delete the target deployment slot (staging or primary).

 ::: info Note
 We suggest using the `--useDefaults` command for best results.